 The muscles included in this study mobilize and stabilize the knee joint.
 Muscles of the hamstrings (ST and GR) clustered together (G1), and muscles of the quadriceps (RF, VL and VM) clustered together (G2).
-The Hamstrings and quadriceps alternate in contraction and relaxation to flex, extend and stabilize the knee and aid in moving of the thigh.
-GL, the only lower leg muscle in our set, is located on the posterior side of the knee, allowing flexion of the knee and plantar flection of the ankle.
+The Hamstrings and quadriceps alternate in contraction and relaxation to flex, extend and stabilize the knee and aid in moving the thigh.
+GL, the only lower leg muscle in our set, is in the posterior side of the leg, allowing flexion of the knee and plantar flexion of the ankle.
 Our study suggests that there is little molecular diversity between muscles of the same group, as compared to muscles in different groups of muscles.

 We observed a higher proportion of fast-twitch myofibers in G1 compared with G2 and G3.
 This could be due to the role of the hamstrings in activities that require a large power output since fast-twitch myofibers are used more in these activities than slow-twitch myofibers (Bottinelli, Pellegrino et al. 1999, Willigenburg, McNally et al. 2014, Camic, Kovacs et al. 2015).
 Slow-twitch myofibers have a higher mitochondrial content compared with fast-twitch myofibers (Berchtold, Brinkmeier et al. 2000, Gouspillou, Sgarioto et al. 2014).
 Consistently, G2 and G3 muscles showed higher expression of genes encoding for mitochondrial proteins and a higher ratio of slow-twitch myofibers compared with G1.
 Slow-twitch muscles are also supplied by a denser capillary network (Nishiyama 1965, Murakami, Fujino et al. 2010, Korthuis 2011).
 Indeed, we observed a higher capillary density and higher endothelial cells in G3.
 The three groups of muscles also differed by the expression of HOX genes, specifically, HOXA and HOXC family members.
 Hox genes establish the anterior/posterior patterning during vertebrate embryonic limb development (Zakany and Duboule 2007).
 Interestingly, the development of these groups of leg muscles differs in developmental time (Diogo, Siomava et al. 2019), consistent with the expression of Hox genes (Zakany and Duboule 2007).
 Hox genes expression is not limited to embryonic development, but was found also in adult mouse muscles (Houghton and Rosenthal 1999, Yoshioka, Nagahisa et al. 2021), and Hoxa10 gene was differentially expressed across adult limb mouse muscles (Yoshioka, Nagahisa et al. 2021).
 Moreover, Yoshioka, Nagahisa et al. (2021) demonstrated that Hoxa10 expression in adult satellite cells affects muscle regeneration in mice.
-Here, we show that both HOXA and HOXC gene family are expressed in myofibers, and their expression levels differs between leg muscles.
-Yoshioka, Nagahisa et al. (2021) also showed expression of HOX genes in adult human muscle tissues.
+Here, we show that both HOXA and HOXC gene families are expressed in myofibers, and their expression levels differ between leg muscles.
+Yoshioka, Nagahisa et al. (2021) also showed the expression of HOX genes in adult human muscle tissues.
 Yet, Terry, Zhang et al. (2018) concluded that the expression pattern of Hox genes in adult muscles is insufficient to explain the mRNA expression diversity in adult mouse skeletal muscles.
 Whether HOX genes are transcriptionally active in adult myofibers is a subject for future studies.

-Potential relevance to muscles disease and aging
+Potential relevance to muscle disease and aging